pri-k/docs-mysql/backup.html.md

 p-mysql is normally HA, in that it keeps at least two complete copies of the data.
 In most cases, if a cluster is still able to connect to persistent storage, you can restore a cluster to health using the [bootstrap process](bootstrapping.html).
 Before resorting to a database restore, please check with support to be sure that your existing cluster is beyond help.

-The DR backups feature of p-mysql is primarily intended as a way to recover data to the same Pivotal Cloud Foundry Foundation from which the data was backed up.
+The DR backups feature of p-mysql is primarily intended as a way to recover data to the same Pivotal Cloud Foundry&reg; Foundation from which the data was backed up.
 This process replaces 100% of the data and state of a running p-mysql cluster.
 This is especially relevant with regard to service instances and bindings.
 Due to the way in which service instances are defined it is not currently possible to restore a p-mysql database to a different Foundation.

 In the event of a total cluster loss,the process to restore a backup artifact to a p-mysql cluster is entirely manual.
 Follow these steps to use the offsite backups to restore your cluster to its previous state.